ewolff/ots-install/README.md

 ## XUbuntu install

+* Make the file `preseed.cfg` available to the system being installed.
+This might be done using a web server, DVD or USB stick.

 * Install XUbuntu from DVD or USB Stick, see http://xubuntu.org/getxubuntu/

 * Press any key to open the language dialog